-I’ve been writing about depression in kids and would like to finish this series with an approach to how can we really pull kids out of their depression.
-I have found over the years when I feel overwhelmed, over burdened and just in general unmotivated, that when I reach out to others I begin to feel much better.
+I’ve been writing about depression in kids and would like to finish this series with an approach to how we can pull kids out of their depression.
+I have found over the years, when I feel overwhelmed, overburdened, and just in general unmotivated, that when I reach out to others, I begin to feel much better.
 Today I am encouraging you to help kids reach out and help others.
-I was in a restaurant recently up in the mountains and our young waitress introduced herself and told my wife and I a bit about how she was from a small town.
-That she had lived in a very rural setting really, not even a small town, come to find out.
+I was recently in a restaurant in the mountains, and our young waitress introduced herself and told my wife and me a bit about how she was from a small town.
+That she had lived in a very rural setting, not even a small town, come to find out.

-When we finished our meal and get ready to leave, she said to me, “Thank-you for talking with me.”
+When we finished our meal and got ready to leave, she said to me, “Thank you for talking with me.”
 Wow, I was so surprised, it seemed barely more than a casual conversation, yet it had resonated with her so much that she felt encouraged and helped.
-It is those little moments when we take just a bit of time to ask our youth a question, to help tweak their thoughts, give them an encouraging word, that really makes a difference.
+It is those little moments when we take just a bit of time to ask our youth a question, to help tweak their thoughts, give them an encouraging word that makes a difference.

-Take a moment to help one of our kids even if just for a few moments.
+Take a moment to help one of our kids, even if just for a few moments.